 Having a doctor start your labor is justified when there’s a medical reason, such as your water breaking and labor not starting.
 You may also need labor induced if you are a week or more past your due date.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Family Physicians and the American College of Obstetricians and Gynecologists.